radondb/website/content/en/docs/mysql/v2.1.3/feature/backup.md

   restoreFrom: "backup_2021720827"
 ...
 ```
-此时执行：
+Then you use:

 ```shell
 $ kubectl apply -f config/samples/mysql_v1alpha1_mysqlcluster.yaml
 ```

-could restore a cluster from the `backup_2021720827 ` copy in the S3 bucket.
+could restore a cluster from the `backup_2021720827` copy in the S3 bucket.

-完成，已经从名为 `backup_2021720827` 的 S3 备份中恢复一个集群。
+if you want backup to NFS server or restore from NFS server, do it as follow:

-### 创建镜像
+### Create Image
-如下：

 ```shell
 $ docker build -f Dockerfile.sidecar -t  acekingke/sidecar:0.1 . && docker push acekingke/sidecar:0.1
 $ docker build -t acekingke/controller:0.1 . && docker push acekingke/controller:0.1
 ```

-可以将 acekingke/sidecar:0.1 改为你自己的标签。

-### deploy your own manager
+You can change `acekingke/sidecar:0.1` to your own label.

+### Deploy Your Own Manager
 ```shell
 $ make manifests
 $ make install